 I also got to take my family to Africa on a Loveworks trip to Zimbabwe, which is where I was raised.
 I got to show them the house I grew up in, the schools I went to, and a piece of my life that’s very deep in my heart.

-Q: Alongside your teaching responsibilities, you will also be serving as chaplain of the athletic department.
-What will your role as chaplain look like?
+Q: Alongside your teaching responsibilities, you also serve as chaplain of the athletic department.
+What does your role as chaplain look like?

-Q: When you start the next chapter of your journey after the end of this season, what is one thing you’ll always take with you?
+Q: As you look back on your journey so far at PLNU what is one thing you’ll always take with you?

 A: What sticks with me right now are the relationships I’ve built with these students over the years.
 There’s an intertwining of life together that happens through all the things we’ve done like national tournaments, road trips, mission trips, and just building relationships.
 These kids have become my kids.
 I’ve officiated their weddings, seen them discover passions, walked with them through the sorrows of losing family members, family illnesses, struggles, breakups, victories, all the good and the bad times.
 Our relationships are intertwined in such a way that soccer is what brought us together, but there’s so much more that holds us together.